smarty/changelog/cloud/us-reverse-geo-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 0.24.14 - 2025-06-12
+We are beginning our phased rollout of us-reverse-geo-api 0.24.14.
+This process is scheduled to be completed by 2025-06-13 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### Changed:
+- The addition of smarty_key in the result.
+- The data includes the latest updates from all upstream packages and providers.

 ## 0.24.13 - 2025-05-22
-We are beginning our phased rollout of us-reverse-geo-api 2025.05.C.
+We are beginning our phased rollout of us-reverse-geo-api 0.24.13.
 This process is scheduled to be completed by 2025-05-23 00:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.

 ### Changed: